Evacuation procedures for student housing

 Emergency evacuation procedures

-If a fire occurs in a residence hall, the fire alarm response directly reports to the Department of Public Safety dispatch who summons first responders like the fire department.
+If a fire occurs in a residence hall, the fire alarm response directly reports to the Division of Public Safety dispatch who summons first responders like the fire department.
 Because the fire alarm system is an addressable system, the responding engine company will be given information in route that identifies the specific location in the building that was activated.
-This feature saves critical time for the responders as they search for fire conditions when they arrive.

 Fire alarm systems notify building occupants of a potential fire, thus initiating a building evacuation sequence.
 As conveyed during fire drills, building occupants are directed to the nearest building exit upon activation of the fire alarm system.
 Use of the elevators is strictly prohibited and is controlled by the fire department upon arrival to the fire call to assist in firefighting and rescue efforts.
 Building occupants cannot re-enter the building until the University Housing Residential Life/Housing staff, fire department, or University Police indicate that it is safe to do so.
 After every fire alarm activation or reported fire condition, the resident director on duty is responsible for submitting a fire alarm report to University Housing.
 University Housing is to notify Code Compliance with an incident report for updating the Fire Log as required by the Clery Act.
 It is policy to maintain an active list of those occupants who may be permanently or temporarily disabled and unable to evacuate if the elevators are not operational.
 This list is coordinated by the Housing Information Office (assignment office) and kept on file in the residential area and at the fire department.
 The fire department has access to this list when responding to fire alarm activation so they can better prepare and strategize the potential rescue of physically disabled occupants.